 About our Summer English Language Courses

 The UCLA Summer ESL Program offers a range of courses designed to meet the demands of our international student population.
-Our program understands that small classes and close relations between instructors and students is the key to success, which is why we keep our courses small and intimate.
+Our program understands that small classes and close relations between instructors and students are the keys to success, which is why we keep our courses small and intimate.
 Each course is also designed to provide students with cutting edge knowledge and materials, in order to keep the learning experience fresh, fun, engaging, and challenging.
 Whether it is writing that you need help with, or learning to speak more clearly, our pleasant course environment, coupled with our highly trained specialists, is what you need to achieve your educational goals.
 Simply click on the course titles listed below to find more detailed information for each of our current ESL offerings.
-You can also download a complete list of our course offerings by clicking Summer English Language Studies at UCLA – Flyer – 2017.
 Once you are ready to enroll, please visit the UCLA Schedule of Classes for details on scheduling.